unskript/Awesome-CloudOps-Automation/.github/DEVELOPERGUIDE.md

 The Directory structure followed on Awesome-CloudOps-Automation is:

 1. CONNECTOR is a directory of xRunBooks and Lego/Actions that are run for a particular service/API/etc. (for example: Redis, AWS or Slack)
-2. Inside the CONNECTOR Directory will be Jupyter files for each xRunBook, and the Lego subDirectory will hold all of the Actions.
+2. Inside the CONNECTOR Directory will be Jupyter files for each xRunBook, and the Lego subdirectory will hold all of the Actions.

 In this document, we'll walk through the steps in creating a Lego/Action.